 Are tinnitus and menopause linked?
-It is actually one of the more unusual symptoms of perimenopause and menopause and it can be such a frustrating symptom.
-At Rowena Health Menopause Specialist Clinic we can help you understand tinnitus.
+Tinnitus is actually one of the more unusual symptoms of perimenopause and menopause, but how might you experience it?

 What is tinnitus?